AdobeDocs/workfront.de-DE/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. Bewegen Sie [!UICONTROL &#x200B; Mauszeiger im Abschnitt &#x200B;]Kopfzeilenfelder“ über die angezeigten Felder und führen Sie einen der folgenden Schritte aus:
+1. Bewegen Sie [!UICONTROL  Abschnitt ]Kopfzeilenfelder“ den Mauszeiger über die aktuellen Felder und führen Sie einen der folgenden Schritte aus:
    * Klicken Sie auf das **x**-Symbol, um ein Feld zu entfernen

      Oder